You are not the alpha here

-Whether a chase ends in a triumphant catch or a narrow escape, it’s a sighting that’s bound to be filled with emotion and suspense.
-You may find yourself torn, rooting for the prey's desperate bid for freedom, while simultaneously cheering on the predator's relentless determination to feed its young.
-Either way, this is the raw, unfiltered reality of nature.
+On safari, drama unfolds every day and the thrill of watching a kill play out in front of you is something that both captivates and thrills.
+Whether a triumphant catch or a narrow escape, watching the alphas of the natural world in action is an experience filled with emotion and suspense.
+You may find yourself torn, rooting for the prey's desperate bid for freedom, while simultaneously cheering on the predator's relentless determination.
+Either way, this is raw, unfiltered reality.

-In this blog, we bring you a curated collection of some of our staff and guests’ most epic wildlife encounters, showcasing nature's hunters in action.
+In this blog, we bring you a curated collection of some of our staff and guests’ most epic wildlife encounters, showcasing nature's alphas at their very best.

 Lions take on giraffes in the desert